TECH7Fox/sip-hass-docs/docs/card/troubleshooting.md

 The card tries to loop trough a array that doesn't exist.
 If you don't use a option like `custom`, `dtmfs` or `buttons` make sure you still configure it.

 Example for buttons: `buttons: []`

+### NotAllowedError: play() can only be initiated by a user gesture.
+If you get the error `Error starting audio playback: NotAllowedError: play() can only be initiated by a user gesture.` on the companion app, turn on **Autoplay Videos** in the app settings.